intel/cm-compiler/clang/compute_sdk/docs/cmlangspec/cmlangspec.rst

 The compiler generates code for the hardware to perform 2D block prefetch from one rectangular block in memory.
 The underlying surface must be Surface 2D and Typed.

+Any byte(s) of the accessed 2D block which is outside of the specified 2D Surface bounds (Width, Height) are considered to be "out-of-bound".

+Note: out-of-bound accesses crossing top and/or left borders cause an undefined behavior, when executed under NEO runtime.

 =============== ==================================================================
 Parameter       Description